drocheam/optrace/docs/source/usage/elements.rst

 #############################

-A RaySource defines the properties for rays that it creates, including
+A :class:`RaySource <optrace.tracer.geometry.ray_source.RaySource>` defines the properties for rays that it creates, including

 * Emitting area/point/line
 * light distribution on this area (=image)